apache/plc4x/plc4j/integrations/apache-nifi/README.md

 The Plc4xSourceRecord Processor can be configured using the common properties defined above and the following **properties**:

 - *Record Writer:* Specifies the Controller Service to use for writing results to a FlowFile.
-The Record Writer may use Inherit Schema to emulate the inferred schema behavior, i.e. an explicit schema need not be defined in the writer, and will be supplied by the same logic used to infer the schema from the column types.
+The Record Writer may use Inherit Schema to emulate the inferred schema behavior.

-Then, the PLC variables to be accessed are specificied using Nifi processor **Dynamic Properties**.
-For each variable, add a new property to the processor where the property name matches the variable name, and the variable value corresponds to the address tag.
+## Plc4xListenRecordProcessor
+This processor is <ins>record oriented</ins>, formatting output flowfile content using a Record Writer (for further information see [NiFi Documentation](https://nifi.apache.org/docs/nifi-docs/html/record-path-guide.html#overview)).

+The Plc4xListenRecordProcessor can be configured using the common properties defined above and the following properties:
+- *Subscription Type*: sets the subscription type.
+It can be "Change", "Event" or "Cyclic".
+The subscritpion types available for each driver are stated in the documentation.
+- *Cyclic polling interval*: In case of "Cyclic" subscription type a time interval must be provided.
+Must be smaller than the subscription timeout.

+# Example

-An *example* of these properties for reading values from a S7-1200:
+An *example* for reading values from a S7-1200:

 - *PLC connection String:* *s7://10.105.143.7:102?remote-rack=0&remote-slot=1&controller-type=S7_1200*
 - *Record Writer:* *PLC4x Embedded - AvroRecordSetWriter*